-Of course no “Classically Santa Cruz Eateries” list could be complete without shouting out these staples that visitors and locals alike love to love: Johnny’s Harborside, Santa Cruz Diner, Steamer Lane Supply Co., Pizza My Heart, Saturn Cafe and Gilda’s on the Wharf.
+Of course no “Classically Santa Cruz Eateries” list could be complete without shouting out these staples that visitors and locals alike love to love: Johnny’s Harborside, Santa Cruz Diner, Steamer Lane Supply Co., Pizza My Heart, and Saturn Cafe.

 The eateries listed above are guaranteed to leave you satiated, but there’s a lot more on the menu in Santa Cruz County.
 If you’re craving other dining, cultural, and outdoor adventures, check out the many itineraries and destination guides that we’ve prepared on our site!